Tigray Province: Rulers of Tigray

 There was no strong concept of a "pan-Tigrayan" ethnicity, local identities often being stronger.
-Some areas never or only rarely submitted to the rule of a Tigrayan overlord, but remained under their own autonomous rulers (such as Hamassien and Serae for most of the time, Welkait, Wajjarat, Rayya, Zebul, etc.); this was in a way solved by atse Yohannes IV, who due to his descent from all important Tigrayan dynasties could rally support from most Tigrayan regions.
+Some areas never or only rarely submitted to the rule of a Tigrayan overlord, but remained under their autonomous rulers (such as Hamassien and Serae for most of the time, Wajjarat, Zebul, etc.); this was in a way solved by atse Yohannes IV, who due to his descent from all important Tigrayan dynasties could rally support from most Tigrayan regions.
 After his accession to the imperial throne, Tigray was governed by his uncle Araya Selassie Demsu, who died shortly after Yohannes.
 Araya successor ras Mengesha Yohannes, the Emperor's son, was only to some degree able to keep Tigray under his control.
 Atse Menelik II used the situation to partition again Tigray along older borders between several governors, who sent into war against each other immediately after his death (e.g. Gebre Selassie Barya Gabar of Aksum and Sebhat Aregawi of the Agame dynasty).

 Later, Tigray was given as a fief to other descendants of Yohannes.
 Thus the first "Tigrayan" dynasty was created, which, however, depended on support of the Shewan-dominated state.
-In a brief attempt to exploit Tigrayan discontent with Shewan rule for his own power interests, Haile Selassie Gugsa from that dynasty allied with the Italians in the war of 1935-1936 to become ruler of a more autonomous Tigray.
+In a brief attempt to exploit Tigrayan discontent with Shewan rule for his power interests, Haile Selassie Gugsa from that dynasty allied with the Italians in the war of 1935–1936 to become ruler of a more autonomous Tigray.
 This, however, proved to be a political miscalculation.
 Instead of becoming an autonomous princedom, Tigray was included into Eritrea within Africa Orientale Italiana.
 Only when the fortune of the Italian occupants changed in World War II, they placed negus Seyoum Mengasha as their governor over Tigray.
 After the Emperor's return from exile, he was confirmed as a governor (with the title ləul ras), but mainly nominally.
 His son, ləul ras Mengasha Seyoum, succeeded him in 1960 and was deposed in the Revolution of 1974.
 After that, he was involved in the formation of the armed Ethiopian Democratic Union in the western lowlands, together with General Iyasu Mengasha.